-- evaluating and seeking and obtaining reasonable assurance that risk management, control, and governance systems are functioning as intended and will enable the Company's objectives and goals to be met; - (b) evaluating information security and associated risk exposures; - (c) evaluating regulatory compliance programmes with consultation from internal and external legal counsel; - (d) evaluating the Company's preparedness in case of business interruption; and - (e) providing oversight of the Company's anti-fraud programmes.
+- (a) evaluating and seeking and obtaining reasonable assurance that risk management, control, and governance systems are functioning as intended and will enable the Company's objectives and goals to be met; - (b) evaluating information security and associated risk exposures; - (c) evaluating regulatory compliance programmes with consultation from internal and external legal counsel; - (d) evaluating the Company's preparedness in case of business interruption; and - (e) providing oversight of the Company's anti-fraud programmes.

-The Board delegates to the Executive Director/Company Secretary the authority to implement any non-strategic amendments to risk management systems required as a result of changed circumstances, or where the potential for improvement has been identified; reporting all such matters to the Executive Chairman/Managing Director promptly and to the Board for consideration at its next meeting.
+The Board delegates to the Company Secretary (also an Executive Director) the authority to implement any nonstrategic amendments to risk management systems required as a result of changed circumstances, or where the potential for improvement has been identified; the Company Secretary reports all such matters to the Executive Chairman/Managing Director promptly and to the Board for consideration at its next meeting.
 The Board may also seek recommendations from appropriate Senior Executives where strategic changes to risk management and internal control processes are required.
 The Board makes such strategic changes as and when required.